thoughtbot/ruby-science/book/code_smells/case_statement.md

 dispatch."
 Using a case statement with a type code inelegantly reproduces dynamic dispatch.

-Note that the special `type` column that ActiveRecord uses is not necessarily a type code.
+The special `type` column that ActiveRecord uses is not necessarily a type code.
 The `type` column is used to serialize an object's class to the database, so that the correct class can be instantiated later on.
-Unless you're inflecting on the `type` column in `case` or `if` statements, this is not a smell.
+If you're just using the `type` column to let ActiveRecord decide which class to instantiate, this isn't a smell.
+However, make sure to avoid referencing the `type` column from `case` or `if` statements.

 #### Example

-Let's look at the `Question#summary` method:

-` app/models/question.rb@a53319f:17,26

 This method summarizes the answers to a question.
 The summary varies based on the type of question.

+` app/models/question.rb@a53319f:17,26

 Note that many applications replicate the same `case` statement, which is a more serious offence.
-Here's an example of a view which duplicates the `case` logic from `Question#summary`, this time in the form of multiple `if` statements:
+This view duplicates the `case` logic from `Question#summary`, this time in the form of multiple `if` statements:

-` app/views/_question.html.erb@a53319f:5,29
+` app/views/questions/_question.html.erb@a53319f:5,29

 #### Solutions